hyphacoop/handbook/guides.md

 different situations.
 As such, they are normative, or premised on values, morals, and an idea of how things ought to be done.
 They are a manifestation of our values.
->
-> -- [Lab Book, Civic Laboratory for Environmental Action Research (CLEAR)][clear-lab-book]

 ## Scheduling a meeting

 Note: Consider whether this meeting might be a global interest to other members.
 Skip below steps at your discretion for low-stakes topics.

 - Try to announce your intention to schedule a meeting on a topic, and ask who's interested to participate.
 Allow a day for people to respond.